D4Enjoyer/poe-trade-misc-script/README.md

 ### Show filters on clear

 Clearing a search on the trade website shows the filters without having to manually click the "Show Filters" button.

+### Show Notes on filters

+Lets you put notes on filters, useful for e.g. searches with multiple weighted sums.
+Notes are stored in local storage, grouped by the tab's name, therefore best used in combination with a trade addon.
+Notes will only be saved if tab title is different from default.